sensu/sensu-docs/content/sensu-go/5.16/guides/extract-metrics-with-checks.md

 ### Supported output metric formats

-The output metric formats that Sensu currently supports for check output metric extraction are nagios, influxdb, graphite, and opentsdb.
+The output metric formats that Sensu currently supports for check output metric extraction are `nagios`, `influxdb`, `graphite`, and `opentsdb`.

 |nagios              |      |
 ---------------------|------